Slevinski/slevinski.github.io/README.md

 ## SignPuddle net ##
 >[SignPuddle.net](http://signpuddle.net/)

 SignPuddle.net is running the [SignWriting Server](#signwriting-server) with the SignPuddle Online data.
-Offerse API resources in SVG and JSON for developer integration.
+Offers API resources in SVG and JSON for developer integration.

 - - -
 ## SignPuddle org ##